A server-first Node.js framework. Zero runtime dependencies.

-One spec object per page — server data, state, mutations, and view, co-located in plain JS.
+Each page is a single plain JS object — server data, client state, mutations, and view co-located in one place.
 Streaming SSR, security headers, and production caching are enforced by the framework, not left to configuration.

-Everything for a page lives in one object: server data, state, mutations, view.
-One format, no conventions to learn.
+Everything a page needs lives in one plain JS object — server data, client state, mutations, and view.
+One format, no split files, no hidden conventions.

-Streaming SSR, security headers, and immutable caching come from the framework — not your config.
-Follow the spec, and the results follow.
+Streaming SSR, security headers, and production caching come from the architecture.
+You write the product logic.
+The framework ships the quality.

-Server data, state, mutations, and view are co-located.
+Server fetchers, client state, mutations, and view are co-located in one object.
 No split files.
-No hidden conventions.
-The spec is the page.
+No magic exports.
+The spec is the page — readable, predictable, complete.

 export default {